rcl-ssl/docs/portal/stand-alone-san.md

 - Delete the old certificate
 - Create a new certificate
 - Remove the old certificate from the web server and install the new certificate

-# Automatic Certificate Renewal

-If the certificate was created using the [HTTP Challenge](#completing-the-http-challenge) type, you can use [RCL SSL HTTP AutoRenew](../httpautorenew/httpautorenew.md) to automatically renew and install certificates in a web server.

 # Rate Limits